 © Gigi Williams FBCA, BAppSc

-The program will cover a wide range of photographic techniques and applications from experts around the world.
-Topics include astrophotography, holography, scanning electron microscopy, image stacking, biomedical photography, photogrammetry and more.
+The symposium program covered a wide range of photographic techniques and applications from experts around the world.
+Topics included astrophotography, holography, scanning electron microscopy, image stacking, biomedical photography, photogrammetry and more.
+See the full program below.

 1:30 pm - 2:00 pm